Preventing AutoPlay attacks on your Windows PC

 When AutoPlay is disabled,

-inserting a memory card, a flash drive, or an external hard disk drive won't automatically do anything.
+Inserting a memory card, a flash drive, or an external hard disk drive won't automatically do anything.
 You can go into My Computer and access them, or access them from programs as usual.

-plugging in a portable device such as a camera or MP3 player probably will not do anything automatically.
+Plugging in a portable device such as a camera or MP3 player probably will not do anything automatically.
 You can still access them from My Computer or from programs as usual.